LucaCanali/sparkMeasure/docs/Scala_shell_and_notebooks.md

     # Run as in one of these examples:
     bin/spark-shell --jars <path>/spark-measure_2.12-0.24-SNAPSHOT.jar

-    # alternative, set classpath for the driver (the jar is only needed in the driver)
+    # Alternative, set classpath for the driver (the JAR is only needed in the driver)
     bin/spark-shell --conf spark.driver.extraClassPath=<path>/spark-measure_2.11-0.24-SNAPSHOT.jar
     ```